Exicweirdo/stable-diffusion-webui-inst/README.md

 # Stable Diffusion web UI with InST

 This is a fork of the Stable Diffusion web UI with "Inversion-Based Style Transfer with Diffusion Models" ([InST](https://arxiv.org/abs/2211.13203v3)) implmented.
 The project is the final assignment of the course "Machine Learning and its Application in Chemistry" at Peking University, 2023 Fall.
-The report of the project is available in the repo as `report.pdf`.

 ## How to use
 The usage of stable diffusion webui itself can be referred to the [original README](#stable-diffusion-web-ui).
 This part describes the usage of the implemented algorithm.